ThaisAFM/sialylation_database/README.md

 1. Sequence download: sequence_downloads (folder)

+2. Merging of database files using the Unix cat command

-2. Removal of redundancy within individual databases: CDHIT_within_databases.sh
+3. Removal of redundancy: CDHIT.sh

-3. Local execution of InterProScan: interproscan.sh
+4. Local execution of InterProScan: interproscan.sh

-4. Essential signature filtering and exclusion of sequences with inadequate signatures: signatures_comparison.ipynb
+5. Essential signature filtering and exclusion of sequences with inadequate signatures: signatures_comparison.ipynb

-5. Recoding
+6. Recoding